 Logistics and Transport

-To monitor our journeys, we also follow the “” (available in German only) issued by the German Chemical Industry Association (VCI).
-As well as checking guidelines for determining the carbon dioxide emissions associated with logistics operationscarbon dioxide levels, we monitor noise emissions from the vehicles we use for our shipments.
-(Details of CO2 emissions due to shipments of WACKER products to our customers can be found in the Greenhouse Gas Emissions Table under Scope 3 emissions in Category 9: Downstream transportation and distribution.)
+To monitor our journeys, we also follow the “guidelines for determining the carbon dioxide emissions associated with logistics operations” (relevant web content available in German only) issued by the German Chemical Industry Association (VCI).
+As well as checking carbon dioxide levels, we monitor noise emissions from the vehicles we use for our shipments.

 Wherever possible, we are switching from road to rail transport.
-Today, the majority of the freight containers leaving our German sites are transported by rail to North Sea ports, in particular.
+Most of the freight containers that leave our sites in Germany are transported by rail to North Sea ports.
 WACKER’s 600-meter-long container train travels every day from Burghausen or Nünchritz to the ports in Bremerhaven and Hamburg.
 In Burghausen, we transport almost 100 percent of container shipments by rail.

-At the combined road and rail terminal in Burghausen (“KTB”; website available in German only), open to public use, the number of goods transshipments and transport connections has risen continuously.
-We ship silicon metal and other raw materials to the plants, and products to the ports by rail.
+We use the combined road and rail terminal in Burghausen (KTB; German-language website only).
+We ship silicon metal and other raw materials to our plants, and products to the ports, by rail.
 Every day, these container trains connect the Burghausen and Nünchritz plants with the ports in Hamburg, Bremerhaven and Wilhelmshaven.
-They also run between Trieste (Italy) and Burghausen twice a week.
+They also run between Trieste (Italy) and Burghausen once a week.
 Our freight containers are loaded directly onto container trains ex works.
-This eliminates some 42,000 shipments by road, which reduces CO2 emissions by approximately 3,500 metric tons per year.

-From our Nünchritz site, we transport some 7,500 containers carrying products to German seaports by rail and inland waterways from Riesa every year.
+Every year, some 7,700 containers laden with products leave our Nünchritz site and make the short journey to the nearby port of Riesa, from where they are transported to German seaports by rail and inland waterways.
 When we procure raw materials, they are primarily transported by rail, either in containers or tank cars.
 Where possible, we use emptied, cleaned raw-materials containers for product shipments.
-We thus avoid some 1,100 return transports of empty raw-materials containers every year and the same number of delivered empty containers for product shipments.
+We thus avoid some 400 return transports of empty raw-materials containers every year and the same number of delivered empty containers for product shipments.

-In integrated production, we transport products and byproducts from one plant to neighboring facilities by pipeline.
+In our integrated production system, we transport products and byproducts from one plant to neighboring facilities by pipeline.
 For large quantities, the transport of products by pipeline is cost-effective, safe and emission-free.
 Ethylene, one of our most important raw materials, is piped to our Burghausen site from the adjacent OMV Deutschland site.
-The Ethylene-Pipeline South (EPS; website available in German only) helps us to ensure the long-term availability of this key raw material.
-The 370-km pipeline, which runs west from Münchsmünster in Bavaria across Baden-Württemberg to Ludwigshafen in Rhineland-Palatinate, transports the raw material without emissions and at very low energy costs.
+The Ethylene-Pipeline South (EPS; German-language werbsite only) helps us to ensure the long-term availability of this key raw material.
+The 370-km pipeline, which runs west from Münchsmünster in Bavaria across Baden-Württemberg to Ludwigshafen in Rhineland-Palatinate, transports the raw ethylene without emissions and at very low energy expenditure.

-Our Nünchritz plant obtains cartridges for silicones from a packaging manufacturer in nearby Grossenhain.
+Our Nünchritz plant obtains cartridges for silicones from a packaging manufacturer in nearby Grossenhain among other sources.
 Burghausen obtains reusable IBCs (intermediate bulk containers) and drums from suppliers.
 We are increasingly using 1,000-liter IBCs for shipping silicone fluids and emulsions.
-WACKER fills over 160,000 of these containers annually, which it obtains from a supplier a short distance away.
-This supplier recycles some 16 percent of these cleaned containers for reuse.

 Transport Routes to ChemDelta Bavaria

-We are involved in the “Magistrale für Europa” (Major Rail Route for Europe) initiative, which has been committed to the expansion of the rail connection between Paris and Budapest under the slogan “from patchwork to network” for the past 20 years.
-The Munich – Mühldorf – Freilassing section is on this route.
+We are involved in the “Magistrale für Europa” (Major Rail Route for Europe) initiative, which has been committed to the expansion of the rail connection between Paris and Budapest under the slogan “from patchwork to network.”
+The Munich – Mühldorf – Freilassing section lies on this route.